-Eagle Watching at Starved Rock has become one of the most popular events of the year.
-Each year, thousands of eagles migrate to the area.
+Eagle Watching at Starved Rock has become one of the most popular events of each Winter Season.
+Every year, thousands of eagles migrate to the area.
+Don’t miss this amazing time of year!
 They come for the fish found in the cold waters of the Mississippi and Illinois Rivers.
 The birds begin arriving in late December and stay until March, so there’s plenty of time to do a little eagle watching.

 The Annual Eagle Watch Weekend is always in January.
 Check back for the 2015 dates!
 Enjoy live Bald Eagle viewing from the top of Starved Rock.
 Live Birds of Prey shows and various family activities at the Starved Rock Lodge and at the Illinois Waterway Visitor Center.
 The Lodge offers Eagle Trolley Tours in January and February of every year.
 CLICK HERE for more details.